-As the nation's fifth public medical school, we are proud of our history and excited about our future.
+As the nation's fifth oldest public medical school, we are proud of our history and excited about our future.

 We are the state of Georgia's only public medical school and are committed to educating physicians who will lead the state of Georgia and the world to better health by providing excellence in biomedical education, discovery, and practice.